Student Organization Resources

 OSA Org Resource Blog

-Communication is an essential tool for everything we do in life.
-Ensuring we are communicating to the best of our ability, we have to continuously practice our communication skills and learn best practices for certain situations we may find ourselves.
+Effective communication is an essential tool for everything we do in life.
+Ensuring we are communicating to the best of our ability, we have to continuously practice our communication skills and learn best practices for certain situations we may find ourselves in.

 - Think about what info you are communicating is asynchronous or synchronous.